LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ## Jupiter Notebook Job description
-Install libraries:

-1.  **Install SageMaker via Jupyter Notebook**:

-    diff

-    Copy code

-    `!pip install sagemaker`

-    This command installs the `sagemaker` package, which provides APIs for creating and managing SageMaker resources like training jobs, models, and endpoints.

-2.  **Install Pandas and Numpy via Jupyter Notebook**:

-    diff

-    Copy code

-    `!pip install pandas
-    !pip install numpy`

-    -   **Pandas**: Used for data manipulation and analysis.
-    -   **Numpy**: Used for numerical computing, such as handling arrays and matrices efficiently.

 ## Fine-tuning Jupiter Notebook
 In the notebook, we already have pre-written code, here we need to chanage constant variables to make sure we create our own environement for the job.
 In the nest step, I will explain the code in the Jupiter notebook